JoshuaGrams/tiny-qbn/doc/tutorial-3.md

 soup.
 Just remember to set temporary variables in each ingredient card so you can tell when they're available.

-I'll flesh this out with some more stories, but I think this is about as far as I'm going to take this example.
+I think this is about as far as I'm going to take this example.
 Hopefully it's enough to get you started even though it's still just a setting rather than a story with any kind of plot.

 [The full example](https://joshuagrams.github.io/tiny-qbn/examples/ocalvore.html).